valory-xyz/open-autonomy/docs/guides/define_service.md

 ## Step-by-step instructions

-The process to define a service configuration is similar if you are using an agent being developed by you (for example, [the agent created in the previous guide](./define_agent.md)), or an existingm, third-party agent downloaded from the remote registry.
+The process to define a service configuration is similar if you are using an agent being developed by you (for example, [the agent created in the previous guide](./define_agent.md)), or an existing, third-party agent downloaded from the remote registry.
 In the example below, we will be using the `hello_world` agent from the remote registry, which can be found in the [list of packages shipped with the framework](../package_list.md), but you can replace it with your own agent.

 1. **Ensure that the agent required by your service is in the local registry.** Your service agent, all its required components and their dependencies must be downloaded to the local registry.
 You can read [how to add missing components to the local registry](#).
 If you have [set up the local registry](./set_up.md#set-up-the-local-registry) with the required components to follow these guides, you do not need to take any further action.